sujal-0611/MLlabs/Lab4.md

 ```

 **Exercise 4.1**: How does fine-tuning work?
 What's happening under the hood when we fine-tune our model?
+Fine-tuning adjusts the weights of the model based on new learning from the new data.
 ## Part 5: Building a Chatbot

 Now that we have our fine-tuned model, let's use it to build a chatbot: